 Affect Versus Effect

-I get asked whether to use affect or effect all the time, and it is by far the most requested grammar topic, so I have a few mnemonics and a cartoon to help you remember.
+I get asked whether to use affect or effect all the time, and it is by far the most requested grammar topic, so I have a few memory tricks to help you remember.

-Before we get to the memory trick though, I want to explain the difference between the two words: The majority of the time you use affect with an a as a verb and effect with an e as a noun.
+Before we get to the memory trick though, I want to explain the difference between the two words: The majority of the time you use affect as a verb and effect as a noun.

 Here are more examples of the common uses of affect and effect: